alsalafiyyah/alsalafiyyah.github.io/_pages/biography/saadi.md

 He first sat to teach at the age of twenty three, and he used to divide his time between learning and teaching.
 He would spend some time in reading to the scholars, and some time in sitting to teach the students.
 He would also spend some time in referring to the books, and in researching within them.
 He would not allow any of his time to be lost without his utilising it, to such an extent that teaching in his city fell to him, and all of the students relied upon him with regard to their education.

-His Shaikhs
+#### His Shaikhs

-(1) Shaikh Ibrahim ibn Hamd ibn Jaasir (1241-1338 H).
+1. Shaikh Ibrahim ibn Hamd ibn Jaasir (1241-1338 H).
 He was the first Shaikh whom he read to.
 He learned from him Tafsir and Hadith, and the Principles (Usul) of both of them.
-(2) Shaikh Muhammad ibn Abdil-Karim ash-Shibl (1257-1343 H).
+2. Shaikh Muhammad ibn Abdil-Karim ash-Shibl (1257-1343 H).
 He learned from him Fiqh, and its Principles, and the sciences of the Arabic Language.
-(3) Shaikh Muhammad ibn ash-Shaikh Abdil-Aziz al-Muhammad al-Mani' (1300-1385 H).
+3. Shaikh Muhammad ibn ash-Shaikh Abdil-Aziz al-Muhammad al-Mani' (1300-1385 H).
 He learned from him the sciences of the Arabic Language.
-(4) Shaikh Muhammad al-Amin ash-Shanqiti (1289-1351 H).
+4. Shaikh Muhammad al-Amin ash-Shanqiti (1289-1351 H).
 He learned from him Tafseer, Hadeeth, Science of Hadeeth, and the sciences of the Language.

-His students:
+#### His students:

 (1) Shaikh Muhammad ibn Salih al-Uthaymeen.
 He took over from his Shaikh in the duty of Imam of the Congregational Mosque of Unayzah, and in teaching, admonishing, and delivering the khutbah.
 (2) Shaikh Abdullah ibn Abdur-Rahman al-Bassam.
 Member of the Discretionary Committee in the Western Region.
 (3) Shaikh Abdul-Aziz ibn Muhammad as-Salman.
 He studied in the Imaamud-Da`wah Institute in ar-Riyaad, and he followed the path of his shaikh in authorship.

-His writings:
+#### His writings:

 Shaikh Ibn Sa'di -rahimahullah- gave great attention to writing works.
 He produced many works in the different fields of Islamic knowledge.
 Some have been printed, while others are, as yet, unprinted.
 So from the printed works are:

-1- al-Adillatul-Qawati` wal-Barahin fi Ibtal Usulil-Mulhidin;
+1- al-Adillatul-Qawati' wal-Barahin fi Ibtal Usulil-Mulhidin;
 2- al-Irshad ila Ma'rifatil-Ahkam;
 3- Bahjatu Qulubil-Abrar wa Qurratu 'Uyunil-Akhyar fi Sharh Jawami'il-Akhbar, and it is presently being prepared and attended to;
 4- Tawdihul-Kafiyatish-Shafiyah;